-Introduction to Fighting with the Medieval Longsword (Longsword 101)
+Introduction to Fencing with the Medieval Longsword (Longsword 101)

 Four-week training program

 Join San Diego Longsword, Chivalry Today's historical fencing program, for a four-week workshop focused on the basics of medieval swordplay.